 WP Compress is the all-in-one image optimization tool for WordPress.
 WP Compress not only cleans up your images but also serves images from its global CDN network powered by Google Cloud, the fastest CDN in the globe.
 That's not the only thing; WP Compress also delivers optimized images based on screen size.

 I found the device based image delivery to be most effective since mobile optimization is the hardest part of Core Web Vitals.

-Just compressing the image is not going to be effective as users browsing from different viewport devices may face loading issues and the only way to fix the issue is delivering the right image size for the visitors' browser either mobile or desktop.
+Just compressing the image will not be effective as users browsing from different viewport devices may face loading issues.
+The only way to fix the issue is to deliver the right image size for the visitors' browser, either mobile or desktop.

 7. Client-side Rendering

 There are no common settings to fix with Client-Side Rendering.
-If your sites are shown “Good” in search console, we can safely ignore these setup.
+If your sites are shown “Good” in the search console, we can safely ignore these setups.

-In a worst-case scenario like running a resource-hungry WooCommerce site, this client-side rendering can be very useful and make sure to analyze the site to find the critical issues.
+In a worst-case scenario like running a resource-hungry WooCommerce site, this client-side rendering can be instrumental and analyze the site to find the critical issues.

 - Choose themes or plugins that are lightweight.

 - Avoid fancy widgets or embedding social media posts often

 - Use WP Rocket iFrame settings while embedding Youtube videos.